kaursandhu30/Lesson4/lesson4.md

 - The service provider will begin by examining the entire office environment to understand the wireless requirements.
 - This includes checking current signal levels and noticing any potential interference.
 - A plan recommended Access Point locations with coverage maps that must be included.
-- A final report must be submitted which explains the findings and outlines that recommended improvements.
+- A final report must be submitted which explains the findings and outlines.

 ### 2.2 Setting Up the Wireless System
-- After the survey is complete, the provider will install updated Wi-Fi 6 or newer Access Points throughout the workspace.
+- The provider will install updated Wi-Fi 6 or newer Access Points throughout the workspace.
 - Network names (SSIDs) will be created for employees, guests when they needed.
 - DHCP settings must be configured to separate the network traffic.
 - Strong security settings as proper authentication must be applied.
 All equipment and cabling should be installed properly.